tgreiser/touchdesigner-ir8-comps/README.md

 Components for TouchDesigner and Rogue A/V platforms.
 Of interest to VJs and video artists.

-* flakeD          - A lightsynth that generates snowflake inspired patterns and LSystems
+* flakeD          - *updated* A lightsynth that generates snowflake inspired patterns and LSystems

 * RougeComposions - Generators for the Rouge VJ system - see: http://www.maryfranck.net/rouge/